 Categories: Camp Tips

-If you wear contact lens, chances are you have bad eyesight and dislike wearing glasses.
-So, is there any reason you should give up wearing your contact lenses when backpacking?
+If you wear contact lenses, chances are you have bad eyesight and dislike wearing glasses.

 Are Glasses really Necessary?

-Just think how confident you can make your way around if you lose your contact lenses for any reason.
-Bring glasses if you can’t see clearly enough to recognize if that thing nestled inside your shoe is your sock or a snake.
-Likewise, you never know when you might develop an eye infection, and it becomes too painful to wear your contacts.
-If you have allergies, your eyes may tear up and swell more.
-If you have astigmatism and wear toric lenses, you may have more difficulty with the lenses staying correctly centered to your eye in a drier climate, or at higher altitude.
-So, yes, glasses are probably an essential item to bring backpacking.
+Consider how confident you would be if you were to lose your contact lenses for any reason.
+It’s wise to bring glasses, especially if you struggle to see clearly enough to determine whether that thing nestled inside your shoe is your sock or a snake!
+Additionally, you never know when an eye infection might arise, causing pain that makes it difficult to wear your contacts.
+Allergies can also lead to teary and swollen eyes, which may affect your ability to wear lenses comfortably.
+If you have astigmatism and wear toric lenses, you might find it challenging to keep your lenses properly centered in dry climates or at high altitudes.
+Therefore, yes, glasses are likely an essential item to include in your backpacking gear.

 Contact Lens Supplies

-Get a small travel size bottle of solution and refill it as needed.
+Get a small travel-size bottle of solution and refill it as needed.
 Bring along your usual lens case.
-We recommend using a screw lid case — these tend to be more durable and less likely to accidentally tear your lenses or leak.
-Before leaving for your trip, fill up the lens case with the disinfecting solution and seal tightly.
+We recommend using a screw lid case — these tend to be more durable and less likely to tear your lenses or spring a leak.
+Before leaving for your trip, fill the lens case with the disinfecting solution and seal it tightly.

-Tip: The next time you are in for your eye exam, ask your optometrist if they have any trial size contact lens solution.
-Sales representatives often give eye doctors free samples to give out to patients.
+Tip: The next time you are in for your eye exam, ask your optometrist if they have any trial-size contact lens solution.
+Sales representatives often provide eye doctors with free samples to distribute to patients.

 Clean contacts with Clean Fingers